tasuki/vitwiki/cook/strudl.md

 ---

 Alternately half portion, second roll with spinach and cheese:

-* 3 cloves of ground garlic in a bit of oil
+* 7 cloves ground garlic fry in a bit of oil (+ onion perhaps)
 * 900g frozen spinach works about right for one roll
-* unfreeze, salt to pepper to taste, leave to cool before wrapping
+* unfreeze, lots of salt and pepper, leave to cool & dry before wrapping
-* when wrapping: bread crumbs underneath, sprinkle with cheese
+* when wrapping: bread crumbs underneath, sprinkle with grated cheese